 - excessive alcohol consumption

-- kidney disease
+- long term kidney disease

-- underactive thyroid gland, or hypothyroidism
+- an underactive thyroid gland, or hypothyroidism

 Familial hyperlipidemia stems from a genetic disorder.